SCDOT wants public input on largest project in state history - South Carolina Radio Network

-It’s known as Malfunction Junction: where Interstates 26 and 20 converge and cross in Columbia.
-Known as a traffic problem for years, the South Carolina Department of Transportation is working on a plan to improve the interchanges that cause traffic congestion and confusion.
+It’s known as Malfunction Junction.
+The intersection in northwest Columbia where Interstates 26 and 20 cross in Columbia has been a decades-long headache for Midlands drivers.

+The South Carolina Department of Transportation is working on a plan to improve the interchanges, infamous for traffic congestion and confusion.

-“We’ve hit a major milestone in having a public hearing ad having a draft environmental impact statement to show to the public,” said Carolina Crossroads Project Manager Brian Klauk.
+“We’ve hit a major milestone in having a public hearing and having a draft environmental impact statement to show to the public,” Project Manager Brian Klauk said.

 “The comments we get from the public are a really important part of how we make decisions about highway improvements,” Klauk said.
 “The comments will be engaged with our whole environmental and engineering process and it’s part of what we do to make those decisions about how we improve the highways in the state.”

-Addressing the problems is part of the DOT’s 10-year Strategic Plan.
+Addressing the problem is part of the DOT’s 10-year Strategic Plan.

 “It’s a long time coming,” Klauk said.
 “So we’re really excited to come to the public and show them our proposed solution to fixing Malfunction Junction.”

 This will be the fourth public meeting regarding the plan.
+However, it will be the first since SCDOT settled on its preferred alternative.

 “We’ve taken all of our engineering and environmental design to date, together with public comments, and we’ve narrowed it down from a very wide range of solutions down to one single solution that we’re presenting to the public for their comment,” Klauk said.